adamstallard/modest/README.md

 ##Modest
 (__mo__dular __des__ign __t__emplates)

-Templating language for modular, reusable html, with a clean separation between html and javascript.
-Encourages you to make your own semantic tags.
+* Create modular, reusable html using your own semantic tags.
+* Keep a strong separation between html and javascript.
+* Preview your templates in a browser or IDE.
+* Compile and deploy when ready.

 ####Write a module like this:
 __animal.xml__